isaacg1/isaacg1.github.io/_posts/2023-02-20-chaptgpt-on-probability.md

 caused it to fail at basic arithmetic, not just the content of the arithmetic itself.

-In each of the 8 attempts at the two problems, the response was thoroughly incorrect, and would have received a failing grade.
+In each of the 8 attempts at the two probability problems, the response was thoroughly incorrect, and would have received a failing grade.
 If a student submitted these answers,